AssetFetch/spec/spec.md

 ### Unlocking (Optional)
 The provider MAY allow any user to download any asset for free and without authentication or restrictions, but it MAY also require payment for an asset.
 To accommodate this, providers are able to mark resources as "unlockable", requiring further deliberate action by the client and user to access the files associated with their components.
-Unlocking works by linking individual components to an "unlocking request" (i.e. purchase).
-This mapping can be 1-to-1 where every component has its own unlocking query (for example for a texturing website that charges users individually for every texture map they download) or 1-to-many where one unlocking query is unlocking many different components (for example on a 3D website where purchasing a model usually unlocks all available model files and textures at once).
+Unlocking works by attaching a special query to an implementation.
+This query is called by the client (after getting confirmation from the user) and tells the provider to perform the purchase in the background.

-When responding with the implementation list the provider MAY withhold certain datablocks related to downloading from the implementation's components.
+When initially responding with the implementation list the provider MAY withhold certain datablocks related to downloading from the implementation's components.
-If it does that, then it MUST instead provide a list of possible unlocking queries, the mapping between components and unlocking queries and queries to receive the previously withheld download information for every component after the unlocking has happened.
+If it does that, then it MUST instead provide a query that allows the client to obtain these datablocks after the unlocking query has been executed.

-The client SHOULD then present the required unlocking queries (along with the accompanying charges to) to the user.
-If the user agrees, the client first performs the unlocking query (or queries) and then queries the provider for the previously withheld datablocks which contain the real (possibly ephemeral) download links.
 It should be noted that the AssetFetch does not handle the actual payment itself, users still need to perform any required account- and payment setup with the provider through external means, like the provider's website.

 ### Downloading and Handling
-After choosing a suitable implementation and unlocking all of it's datablocks (if required), the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.
+After choosing a suitable implementation and unlocking all it's datablocks (including download links), the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.
 The choice about where this directory should be created is made between the client and user through configuration and is not part of the specification.

 Inside this directory the client SHOULD arrange the files as described by the provider in the implementation metadata to ensure that relative links between files remain intact.